happysmaran/OuroborOS/README.md

 ---

 ## Source Code Organization
-* **Buildroot Repository:** Hosted in this main student repository, including custom configurations and overlays.
+* **Buildroot Repository:** Hosted in this main student repository, including custom configurations and overlays. https://github.com/buildroot/buildroot
-* **Watchdog Application:** Source code for the Ouroboros Daemon will be hosted in the `src/` directory of this repository.
+* **Watchdog Application:** Source code for the Ouroboros Daemon will be hosted in the `src/` and `/rootfs-overlay` directories of this repository. https://github.com/happysmaran/OuroborOS
-* **Additional Repositories:** None requested.
+* **Additional Repositories:** None required.

 ---